Social Austria of the Future: 2020 Viennese elections

 In the run-up to the state and municipal council elections, SÖZ was able to collect enough signatures to be allowed to run for candidates in all 18 constituencies.
 In the district council election, which took place at the same time, the party ran in 19 of 23 districts (not in the 1st, 4th, 6th and 8th district).
 Contrary to the original plan to set up Hakan Gördü as the sole top candidate for the state elections, the former member of the National Council Martha Bissmann (non-party, previously Liste Pilz) could be won for a dual leadership.
 She announced that she wanted to get involved with the SÖZ against racism and everyday discrimination.
 Bissmann did not join the SÖZ for this.
 A curiosity among the candidates for the district councils was Alfred "Ali" Wondratsch, a former FPÖ district councilor who converted to Islam in 2012 and since then had been the only Muslim functionary of the Vienna FPÖ.

 The party won 1.20% of the vote and thus did not enter the state parliament, but with a total of seven mandataries it was able to enter six district councils.
 SÖZ won two district representatives (including party chairman Gördü) in the Favoriten district, Top candidate Bissmann moved into the district council of Ottakring.
-The party promised to stand in the municipal council election in Bissmann's hometown of Graz in 2022.
+The party promised to stand in the municipal council election in Bissmann's hometown of Graz, which was originally planned to be held in 2022.

+In the end, SÖZ did not stand in the 2021 Graz local election.
+For the 2022 Austrian presidential election, SÖZ supported the incumbent president Alexander van der Bellen.
+SÖZ endorsed Gaza List in the 2024 Austrian legislative election.

-According to analysis published by the OGM Institute, 20% of voters of Turkish immigrant background voted for (SÖZ), making it the second-most popular party among this demographic.
+According to analysis published by the OGM Institute, 20% of voters of Turkish immigrant background voted for SÖZ, making it the second-most popular party among this demographic.

+2025 Viennese elections

+SÖZ ran again in the 2025 Viennese state election, The party won 0.86% of the vote and thus did not enter the state parliament.